Dr. Judith-Janna Märtens, DAAD Lektor for Law

 Korea University, Sejong Campus, College of Public Policy – Division of Public Administration

-Professor for German Law, especially Constitutional Law and Administrative Law, European Law; Interdisciplinary Approaches to Law
+Professor of German Law, in particular Constitutional and Administrative Law, European Law; Law in Interdisciplinary Contexts

-Research Interests: Constitutional Law, especially Basic Rights; Personality Rights; Administrative Law; Comparative Law
+Research interests: Constitutional and State Law, in particular Fundamental Rights; Protection of Personality; Administrative Law; Comparative Law

-Judith Janna Märtens studied Law at Humboldt-University Berlin and at Westminster University in London.
-After her studies, she held a research fellowship at the chair for Constitutional Law at Bremen University.
-For her PhD thesis on "The Variety of Personality Protection" she received the "Bremer Promotionspreis" for the best PhD thesis in the field of law in 2013/2014.
-Dr. Märtens did her postgraduate traineeship in law at the Research Service of the German Bundestag and at the Federal Constitutional Court in Karlsruhe.
-She obtained her Second State Examination from the Superior Court of Justice for Berlin.
-Since September 2016, she has been a professor at Korea University.
+Judith Janna Märtens studied law at the Humboldt University in Berlin and at Westminster University in London.
+She then worked as a research assistant at the Chair of Constitutional Law at the University of Bremen.
+Her doctoral thesis entitled “Die Vielfalt des Persönlichkeitsschutzes” was awarded the Bremen Doctoral Prize for the best legal doctoral thesis in 2013/2014.
+Ms. Märtens completed her legal clerkship at the Scientific Service of the Bundestag and the Federal Constitutional Court in Karlsruhe, among others.
+She passed her second state law examination at the Court of Appeal in Berlin.
+Since September 2016, Ms. Märtens has been a professor and lecturer in law at Korea University.

 Till Simon, DAAD-Lektor

 Seoul National University, Department of German Language and Literature

 Research interests: Modern German Literature, German as a Foreign Language